Amog-OS/AmogOS/README.md

 - (RPI version only) You can use [vdesktop](https://github.com/Botspot/vdesktop) to test out the OS in a container without any lag and flashing needed on an ARM host.
 - (RPI version only) Default username is "pi" and password is "raspberry".
 - (x86 version only) Default username is "amogos" and password is "amogos".
-- **AmogOS is not a custom OS, it's just riced RPi OS/Debian Bullseye for RPI and x64 versions respectively.
+- **ඞAmogOSඞ is not a custom OS, it's just riced RPi OS/Debian Bullseye for RPI and x64 versions respectively.
 It doesn't have any custom written source code.
 You can mount the squashfs .sb file and look at the rootfs yourself**

 ## Credits
 - Founder/UI Dev/Owner: Moon1789#4939 (https://moon1789.github.io/)
-- Main dev/Packager: Nooz#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on AmogOS related content and call me sussy impostor :p)
+- Main dev/Packager: Nooz#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on ඞAmogOSඞ related content and call me sussy impostor :p)
 - Graphical designer: peekatchoo#0001 (no longer helping us, but absolute chad)
 - Thanks to !   !Linkley Steals Your Kinky 2#4642 for hosting the torrents :)
 - Thanks to aelpxy for hosting our mirror downloads